 The Office of Research and Graduate Studies (ORGS) is FGCU’s central point of coordination for sponsored projects and is FGCU’s legally authorized representative for grants, contracts, and assurances.
 It is the responsibility of ORGS to ensure that all research conducted under its auspices is carried out in compliance with applicable State and Federal regulations, including export controls.
 The policies and procedures adopted by ORGS serve to meet such compliance requirements.

-In order to facilitate compliance with export controls, ORGS requires all FGCU members seeking external funding for sponsored programs to complete an Internal Clearance Form.
+In order to facilitate compliance with export controls, ORGS requires all FGCU members seeking external funding for sponsored programs to complete an Internal Clearance Form (go to Preaward).
 This form includes questions related to export controls.

 If the Internal Review Form indicates a possible export control issue, the PI will work with ORGS and the export compliance contact to complete a license determination.
 If an export license is required, the PI will assist ORGS with the license application.

-A "deemed export" is the release of technology or technical data to a foreign national in the U.S. The release is “deemed” to be an export to the individual's home country, even though the release occurs entirely within the United States.
-Such releases are subject to export licensing requirements, and an unauthorized release to a foreign national within the United States constitutes an export violation.
-The term "release" is broadly defined and can occur through visual inspection (including via computer networks), verbal exchanges, or the application outside the U.S. of personal knowledge or technical experience acquired in the United States.
+A deemed export is the release of technology or technical data to a foreign national in the U.S. The release is deemed to be an export to the individual's home country, even though the release occurs entirely within the United States.
+Such releases are subject to export licensing requirements.
+An unauthorized release to a foreign national within the United States constitutes an export violation.
+The term release is broadly defined and can occur through visual inspection (including via computer networks), verbal exchanges, or the application outside the U.S. of personal knowledge or technical experience acquired in the United States.

 Under export controls, anyone holding a temporary visa (B, E, F, H-1B, H-3, J-1, L-1, etc.) is considered a foreign national.
 Foreign national employees requiring the deemed export certification include faculty, visiting scholars, researchers, staff, post-doctoral candidates, technicians, foreign students seeking advanced degrees, and any foreign national conducting research at U.S. universities or their affiliates.